Skip to main content Skip to footer

 General

-As the very first company listed in the German stock index, Volkswagen AG created the independent function of a Human Rights Officer in August 2022.
-This position serves as the first point of contact for all human rights related issues from authorities, NGO’s and the public.
+In August 2022, Volkswagen AG became the first company to be listed in the German stock index to create the independent function of a Human Rights Officer.
+This position serves as the first point of contact for all human rights related issues from authorities, NGO's and the public.
 Volkswagen Financial Services also appointed its own human rights officer in December 2022.

 In order to avoid both Human Rights and environmental risks, the LkSG specifies several obligations concerning due diligence that companies must adhere to.
-These obligations include, among others, the implementation of risk analyses, the establishment of preventive measures, the adoption of remedial actions once legal violations have been identified as well as the establishment of a whistleblower system.
-The effectiveness of measures need to be checked and documented continuously.
+These obligations include, among others, the implementation of risk analysis, the establishment of preventive measures, the adoption of remedial actions once legal violations have been identified as well as the establishment of a whistleblower system.
+The measure effectiveness needs to be checked and documented continuously.

 Only suppliers who accept our requirements for sustainability and commit to fulfil these are able to enter into a business relationship with the Volkswagen Group.
 Suppliers who enter into a business relationship with the Volkswagen Group are urged to then pass these sustainability requirements on to their business partners along the supply chain.
 Together with our business partners, we at the Volkswagen Group reject any form of forced labour and discrimination.
-The Group takes its corporate responsibility and due diligence obligation to uphold human rights around the world extremely seriously.
+The Group takes its corporate responsibility and due diligence for the observance of human rights worldwide very seriously.
 The work at our factories, sales companies and suppliers is based on our principles, which include respect for minorities, employee representation, and social and working standards.
 And we expect the same of our business partners around the world.

 No forced labour

-The Whistleblower System is used for reporting Serious Regulatory Violations.
-The violation of human rights is an example of an issue that involves in principle a Serious Regulatory Violation.
-Potential violations of the Code of Conduct for Business Partners, including reports on serious risks and violations regarding human rights and environment, including potential cases occurring at Volkswagen Group as well as at direct and indirect suppliers, can also be reported to the Whistleblower System Employees, as well as business partners and customers, have the opportunity to report misconduct by employees or suppliers around the clock, 365 days a year.
-In an international 24-hour telephone hotline, information can be reported in more than 65 languages.
-In addition, information can also be submitted in person or through commissioned external lawyers (ombudsmen).
+The Whistleblower System is used for reporting serious regulatory violations.
+The violation of human rights is an example of an issue that involves in principle a serious regulatory violation.
+Potential violations of the Code of Conduct for Business Partners, including reports on serious risks and violations regarding human rights and environment, including potential cases occurring at Volkswagen Group as well as at direct and indirect suppliers, can also be reported to the Whistleblower System.
+Employees, as well as business partners and customers, have the opportunity to report misconduct by employees or suppliers 24/7.
+In an international 24/7 telephone hotline, information can be reported in more than 65 languages.
 If desired, the reports can be made anonymously in all channels.
 Strict confidentiality and secrecy apply throughout the process.
 The Whistleblower System guarantees the highest possible protection for whistleblowers and all persons who contribute to investigating and remedying misconduct and violations of the rules.
-Discrimination against whistleblowers and contributors is in principle a Serious Regulatory Violation and will not be tolerated.
-At the same time, the Whistleblower System safeguards the interests of the Persons Implicated.
-The presumption of innocence applies to the Persons Implicated as long as a violation is not proven.
+Discrimination against whistleblowers and contributors is in principle a serious regulatory violation and will not be tolerated.
+At the same time, the Whistleblower System safeguards the interests of the persons implicated.
+The presumption of innocence applies to the persons implicated as long as a violation is not proven.

 Risk analysis

 In addition, the Volkswagen Group has sustainably integrated the topic of business and human rights into its established compliance management system.
-All active, controlled Group companies with their own employees – including the Volkswagen Financial Services companies – participate in the standardised internal compliance risk management process.
+All active, controlled Group companies with their own employees — including the Volkswagen Financial Services companies — participate in the standardised internal compliance risk management process.
 In the case of non-controlled companies, an individual assessment of the entire compliance management system (including human rights, if applicable) is carried out in cooperation with the respective companies via the Volkswagen Group's internal contact persons.
 In doing so, we depend on the cooperation of these companies.
 The results and risk assessments of the previous year are included in this risk analysis.
-With this analysis, the Volkswagen Group assessed the human rights risk situation of the business units and assigned them to the low, medium and high categories.
+With this analysis, the Volkswagen Group assessed the human rights risk situation of the business units and assigned them to low, medium and high categories.
 Subsequently, these companies received risk-specific measures.
-The measures are mandatory for all companies in the scope to implement on the basis of their risk profile.
+The measures must be implemented on a mandatory basis for all companies in the area of application due to their risk profile.
 The implementation status of the measures is continuously monitored by the Group.
-In 2023, adjustments were made to the compliance risk management process in order to fully comply with the requirements of the Supply Chain Due Diligence Act (LkSG), which came into force on 1 January 2023.

 Qualification of employees